turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 **Hot Tip**: If you put "Closes #1" (assuming the issue is marked `#1`) in the pull request, your commit, or anywhere in the body of your PR, it will automatically close this issue when it successfully merged into master.

 ____
-#### 1.5 Adjust Root to Redirect to '/reminders'
+#### 2 Adjust Root to Redirect to '/reminders'

 When the user visits the root of the application, they should be redirected to `'/reminders'` and should see a list of all reminders on the page.
+This means making a hopefully small adjustment to your `router.js` file.

 **Hot Tip**: This will make your previous test fail (if you had it passing).
-Make the necessary changes in the test.
+Make the necessary changes in the test(s).

 ____
-#### 2. See An Individual Reminder
+#### 3. See An Individual Reminder

 When the user clicks on one of the reminders on the page, they are taken to an individual reminders route (ie: '/reminders/1', if the id of the reminder is `1`).
 The title of the reminder object should be displayed.